urmsandeep/dpdk-docker/README.md

 # dpdk-docker
-Here's dpdk in box.
+Here's dpdk as a docker.
 A containerized and easy to deploy dpdk-in-box